alterat/traduzione-sito-TD/designers.md

 {% include twitter_timeline.html %}

 ### Media

-For any contact request received from the media and journalists, the Digital Transformation Team press and communication office is the point of reference.
+Any contact request from the media and journalists should be addressed to the Digital Transformation Team press and communication office.

 {% include ipress.html %}
 <div id="content-ipress" data-key="01e87bed-f52e-4d6d-af32-c4ea59fd300a" data-lang="it" data-size="100" data-tag="9"></div>